 After weaning we noticed that not only was he not growing but he was eating constantly and never seemed to be getting any more meat on his bones.
 He was thin to the bone everywhere except his extra big belly.
 He also kept getting sick, just one thing after another and we had 2 different vets out who couldn't tell us what was wrong with him but then the pieces fell into place and the state vet told us that most goats that never got colostrum don't see there 3rd month of life and that he was impressed that he was still doing as good as he was.
-After looking into lots of different ways to help start his rumen upright, but nothing seemed to work and he hadn't gained a single pound in almost 2 months so we decided to give him the best life we could and hope for the best.
+We started looking into lots of different ways to help start his rumen up right, but nothing seemed to work and he hadn't gained a single pound in almost 2 months so we decided to give him the best life we could and hope for the best.
 After a few more months of nothing thinking, he was done growing and would have a shorter life he started to grow at an alarming rate!

 Buddy was weighed on July 19th, 2019 and he weighed 35 pounds but when we weighed him on September 8th he was 50 pounds! that's a better rate of growth then your average market goat!
 Buddy is still growing and loving his life and we hope he lives a long one!